tymyrddin/tymyrddin.github.io/_posts/2021-05-07-grey-areas.md

 ## Sexual consent

 I don't think "sexual consent" exists other than as a legal term.
-If I "consented", which means "I voluntarily agreed to engage in a certain sexual activity".
-Further let's assume I had both the freedom and capacity to consent, then the question is whether I agreed to the activity by choice, not by coercion or force.
+If I "consent", it means "I voluntarily agree to engage in a certain sexual activity".
+Further let's assume I had both the freedom and capacity to consent, then the question is whether I agree to the activity by choice, not by coercion or force.
 A grey area.

 If the other person "did not reasonably believe" that I consented and continued to engage in sexual behaviour despite me saying "no", he or she committed a sexual offence.